citusdata/citus_docs/ref_arch/multi_tenant.rst

   CREATE INDEX click_user_data
   ON clicks GIN (user_data);

-  -- this allows queries like, "which clicks have
-  -- the browser key present in user_data?"
+  -- this speeds up queries like, "which clicks have -- the browser key present in user_data?"

   SELECT id